 The result of a silent motor and compressor, however, is unheard of (quite literally).
-You can run the low program at 47 dBa, the mid program at 50 dBa and the high program at 53 dBa.
+You can run the low program at 47 dBa, the mid-program at 50 dBa, and the high program at 53 dBa.
 The sleep mode will run at 44 dBa.
-In short, it’s the LG’s best portable air conditioner breaks all the quietness records.
+In short, it’s the LG’s best portable air conditioner that breaks all the quietness records.

 Highest Dehumidification Levels

 In the summer, the humidity inside the house or apartment can skyrocket from standard 30% to even above 90%.
 That’s why all portable air conditioners have a dehumidification function; some better than others, to be honest.

 LG’s LP1419IVSM is the dehumidification champion.
-Being the best portable air conditioner, it removes the moisture from inside air at a rate of 6.7 pints per hour.
+Being the best portable air conditioner removes the moisture from inside air at a rate of 6.7 pints per hour.
 For comparison: No other portable air conditioner can handle anything over 5 pints per hour.

 Overwhelmingly The Best LG Portable Air Conditioner